ersinisgor/Mobile_Hotel_Booking_App/README.md

 Used for storing user data locally on the device, such as previous bookings.
 This allows the app to retain the booking history even when the app is closed or restarted.

-### 6. **Styled Components / TailwindCSS** 🎨

-Custom styling is used to ensure the app’s UI is modern and responsive.
-We use utility-first CSS classes for quick and easy styling.

 ## User Instructions 📖

 Here’s how the app can be used by end-users: